Hydrology-IFH/roger/examples/plot_scale/bw_cropland/README.md

 - `write_simulations_to_csv.py`: Writes simulations to *.csv-file
 - `write_simulations_to_csv.sh`: Runs `write_simulations_to_csv.py` as computing job on BinAC2
 - `write_job_script.py`: Writes shell script to generate the simulations for the available soil types, irrigation scenarios and crop roations
+- `write_job_script_slurm.py`: Writes shell scripts to run the simulations on BinAC2 computing cluster
+- `submit_jobs.sh`: Submit the simulations as job scripts on BinAC2
 - `run_roger.sh`: Runs the RoGeR model to generate the simulations
 - `submit_jobs.sh`: Submit the simulations as job scripts on BinAC2